• GEPHART LAB

 Life Science Research Professional 1

-Thy is a recent graduate of Denison University with a Bachelor of Science in Biochemistry.
+Thy obtained Bachelor of Science in Biochemistry at Denison University before joining the lab.
 She is interested in healthcare and biomedical research, particularly in topics about human physiology and diseases.
 Thy enjoys cooking, biking, and singing in her free time.

 broken image